-- Stakeholder Equality Group: Enhancing the level of engagement with the disabled community and customers with reduced mobility by funding a consultative forum called the 'Stakeholder Equality Group' (SEG), which will encourage participation from a wide spectrum of customer groups, such as those representing senior citizens, young families, customers with learning difficulties, plus economic and socially-disadvantaged customer groups. - Providing funds for research and promotions: We will provide an annual fund to undertake research and commission mystery shopping, conducted by SEG member organisations as critical friends to monitor the performance of ScotRail facilities and services.
+- Providing funds for research and promotions: We will provide an annual fund to undertake research and commission mystery shopping, conducted by SEG member organisations as critical friends to monitor the performance of ScotRail facilities and services.
 We will also undertake access audits to better understand the numbers of disabled people and those with reduced mobility using train services in Scotland and the quality of their journey experience.
-For example, funding will support the introduction of rail-awareness open days targeted at specific groups who may not normally travel by train - Passenger Assistance Conference: we will co-fund and coordinate a joint conference/seminar entitled 'Passenger Assistance: Planning for the Future' in partnership with key customer groups and organisations. - Making our 'Passenger Assist' service more efficient through technology: we will introduce smartphone technology which will enable station and on-train staff to track the progress of customers who have booked assistance in advance throughout their journeys and ensure that their needs are addressed at all points. - New trains: we will invest in new and refurbished trains with improved accessibility on ScotRail - Blue Badge Parking: we will review the provision of Blue Badge car parking across ScotRail and extend provision where it is warranted. - Training of our people: our customer service personnel will be provided with disability and equality awareness training - Annual review of this guide: As part of our DPPP, we will undertake an annual review of this guide and issue a revised version if there are any changes.
+For example, funding will support the introduction of rail-awareness open days targeted at specific groups who may not normally travel by train. - Passenger Assistance Conference: we will hold a conference/ seminar entitled 'Planning for the Future' in partnership with key customer groups and organisations. - Passenger Assist: we have rolled out new smartphone technology which will enable station and on-train staff to track the progress of customers who have booked assistance in advance throughout their journeys and ensure that their needs are addressed at all points. - New trains: We are investing in new trains and the refurbishment of current trains to improved accessibility

+- Blue Badge Parking: The monitoring of Blue Badge car parking across ScotRail will be undertaken this year when the new car parking manager has been appointed. - Training of our people: our customer service personnel will be provided with disability and equality awareness training utilising all facilitators from the protected characteristics. - Annual review of this guide: As part of our licence requirement, we have undertaken an annual review of this guide and reissued this revised version with changes.